rusic/documentation/theming/assets.md

 ## asset() & image() functions

-BaseKit templates can be deployed to multiple environments, so we refer to a file relatively in the template code.
+BaseKit themes can be deployed to multiple environments, so we refer to a file relatively in the theme code.
 The BaseKit framework will convert these relative links into absolute urls at the point of display.

 For example, to reference logo.png in the images directory: